weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 Adding other distances is surprisingly easy, which could be a great way to contribute to the Weaviate project.

-If that is something up your street, check out [the distancer code on github](https://github.com/semi-technologies/weaviate/tree/master/adapters/repos/db/vector/hnsw/distancer){:target="_blank"}, to see how other metrics have been implemented.
+If that is something up your street, check out [the distancer code on github](https://github.com/semi-technologies/weaviate/tree/master/adapters/repos/db/vector/hnsw/distancer){:target="_blank"}, to see the implementation of other metrics.

 Just make sure to include plenty of tests.
 Remember: “reliability, reliability, reliability”.